-4.19 Paragraphs 4.8 to 4.11 state that Post Office does not provide a copy of the Contract to Subpostmasters.
-Post Office does not see what evidence this conclusion is based upon.
-It appears to be based on the fact that a Subpostmaster does not recall receiving the Contract or cannot produce a copy now.
+- 4.14 Paragraphs 4.8 to 4.11 state that Post Office does not provide a copy of the Contract to Subpostmasters.
+This appears to be based on the fact that a Subpostmaster does not recall receiving the Contract or cannot produce a copy now.
 This does not mean that the Contract was not provided.
 Given the age of some of the cases in the Scheme, it is not surprising that recollections are hazy and that some records are now not available.

-4.20 It is open to Subpostmasters to request a copy of the Contract throughout negotiations when seeking appointment and from Post Office's Human Resource Service Centre if they have misplaced or lost a copy.

-4.21 It is also Post Office's standard operating procedure to ensure that the Subpostmasters have a copy of the Contract no later than the day that they commence their position.

-4.22 Paragraph 4.10 highlights that it is common practice for new Subpostmasters to sign an "Acknowledgement of Appointment" without a copy of the Contract.
+- 4.15 It is open to Subpostmasters to request a copy of the Contract throughout negotiations when seeking appointment and from Post Office's Human Resource Service Centre if they have misplaced or lost a copy.
+It is also Post Office's standard operating procedure to ensure that the Subpostmasters have a copy of the Contract no later than the day that they commence their position. - 4.16 Paragraph 4.10 highlights that it is common practice for new Subpostmasters to sign an "Acknowledgement of Appointment" without a copy of the Contract.
 It is common practice that a separate document will be signed rather than the full Contract.
 As a point of law, terms and conditions can be incorporated into a contract by reference to another document that is not signed.
-Also, as noted above, Subpostmasters are business people and will have had opportunity to request and review the Contract prior to signing.
-Also they would have had opportunity to take legal advice on the Contract prior to entering into it.
-Subpostmasters would therefore have had a number of opportunities to be aware of the specific contractual provisions they were agreeing to.